 We will not list all the lesser tributaries of Lake Tanganyika here.
 Let's just say that only one river comes out of the lake – Lukuga River.
 Lukuga flows through the territory of the Democratic Republic of the Congo through the equatorial jungle and straight into the Congo River.
 And that one, in turn, fallls into the Atlantic Ocean.

 Special features of Tanganyika

 As you probably realized by now, Lake Tanganyika is unique and full of surprises.
-No matter who you are - an experienced traveler, scientist or researcher – everyone will be impressed with the exciting features that it has in store.
+No matter who you are; an experienced traveler, scientist or researcher, everyone will be impressed with the exciting features of this incredible lake.

 The layered waters